ArysP/league-basics/README.md

 # league-basics

-Information about the basics of league
+Information about the basics of League of Legends.